AdobeDocs/journey-optimizer-apis/src/pages/references/messaging-samples.md

 </p>

-<summary>Example 7: This example is to execute API-triggered marketing campaigns to a given audience using API with contextual attributes.
+<summary>Example 7: This example is to execute API triggered marketing campaigns to a given audience using API with contextual attributes.
 We need to pass the campaign ID in our Audience API and, if contextual atributes are part of the message, then they will be passed in the payload like below.</summary>
 <p>

 ```json